stephlabou/epi-marss/README.md

 (`Phytoplankton_Key_20120725.xls`, which is located in the Subversion repository containing the data under `Longterm_data/phyto/Phytoplankton_key/`).

-for each date and depth, I found the genera that constitute >=10% of phytoplankton abundance.
+For each date and depth, I found the genera that constitute >=10% of phytoplankton abundance.
 Then, I created a list of all genera that at some point constitute >=10% of abundance.
 I plotted the most common genera in summer (July, August, September) and winter (I first defined winter as January, February, and